A sex act performed without the consent of the person to which it is being done.

 - The anger-excitation rapist: This type of rapist, considered the most dangerous and elusive, accounts for about 4.5 percent of rapes.
 The anger-excitation rapist exhibits behavior characteristic of antisocial personality disorder, and is therefore often perceived as charming and intelligent.
 This makes such rapists difficult to catch.
 The anger-excitation rapist may or may not choose victims selectively.
 Often sadistic, he will often torture or murder his victim to prevent her from identifying him, or for his own sexual gratification.
 Ted Bundy was an example of this type of rapist.

 It is very difficult to predict who may or may not be a potential rapist.
 Considering rapists have many personality types and use many different methods, it might seem impossible.
 However, certain behavioral characteristics have been observed in some rapists.
-These should be used cautiously as "warning signs", since non-rapists and other innocent people may also show similar behaviours.
+These should be used cautiously as "warning signs", since non-rapists and other innocent people may also show similar behaviors.

 - Extreme emotional insensitivity and egotism.